Estonia–United Kingdom relations: History

 British Prime Minister Keir Starmer with Estonian Prime Minister Kristen Michal at a JEF summit in Tallinn, December 2024.

 The relationship between the UK and Estonia has its beginning during the Estonian War of Independence, when the UK sent a Royal Navy detachment led by Admiral E.A.
 Sinclair to defend Estonia's shores.
 The British seamen who gave their lives defending Estonia's freedom during the conflict were laid to rest in the Tallinn Military Cemetery.

 Before the Soviet occupation in 1940, relations between the UK and Estonia were close.
 The UK was a major market for Estonian produce, more than 30% of Estonia's exports went to the UK.
-The United Kingdom recognised Estonia's annexation in 1940.
+The United Kingdom did not recognise Estonia's annexation in 1940.
 Estonia continued diplomatic relations with the UK in exile and later claimed state continuity.
+The Estonian legation in London was maintained and closed only in 1989, when financial pressure forced its sale.

 The UK affirmed the restoration of the Estonian independence on 27 August 1991.
 Diplomatic relations between the two countries were re-established on 5 September 1991, and the British Embassy opened in Tallinn in the same year.
 Estonia's relations with the UK are close.
 Britain provided both political and practical support to Estonia's efforts to join the EU and NATO.

 Both Estonia and the United Kingdom provided contributions to the NATO mission in Afghanistan.

 In October 2016 it was announced that 800 British troops would be stationed at Tapa Army Base in Estonia.